BaptisteRaux/Node_Project/README.md

 ## Introduction
 The **Film Management Application** is a web-based application that allows users to log in, view a list of films, and manage their profiles.
 It is built using Angular for the frontend, Node.js for the backend, and PostgreSQL for the database

+## Problems Encountered

+### 1. **Incomplete Features**
+Some features were not fully implemented as planned.
+For example, we had intended to create a more refined user interface that includes a dedicated space where users can view their rated movies.

+### 2. **Limited UI**
+While the application is functional, the user interface could be improved.
+We aimed for a more polished design with additional features like better navigation and user-friendly layouts, but we were unable to complete this before the project's deadline.

+### 3. **Missing User-Specific Features**
+The user profile section is quite basic and doesn't include advanced features like the ability for users to manage their movie ratings or track their viewing history.
+Ideally, users would be able to see and interact with their own rated movies.

+---

+We are currently working on solutions but due to time constraints, we cannot achieve the full project in time.

 ## Features